abhinav-meduri/personal-finance-rag-pipeline/README.md

 The source content from the [Bogleheads Wiki](https://www.bogleheads.org/wiki/Main_Page) is also licensed under Creative Commons Attribution-ShareAlike 4.0 International License, which allows us to use and adapt their comprehensive financial information while maintaining proper attribution.

-## 🙏 Acknowledgments
+## Acknowledgments

 ### Primary Knowledge Sources
-**🏆 [Bogleheads Wiki](https://www.bogleheads.org/wiki/Main_Page)** - The comprehensive financial knowledge base that makes this project possible.
+**[Bogleheads Wiki](https://www.bogleheads.org/wiki/Main_Page)** - The comprehensive financial knowledge base that makes this project possible.
 The Bogleheads community has created an invaluable resource covering investment strategies, retirement planning, tax considerations, and much more.

-**👨‍💼 Financial Experts** - Domain professionals who contribute their expertise through curated Q&A pairs, ensuring accuracy, relevance, and practical value for users.
+**Financial Experts** - Domain professionals who contribute their expertise through curated Q&A pairs, ensuring accuracy, relevance, and practical value for users.

-**📚 Trusted Financial Sources** - Various authoritative sources that provide the foundation for our knowledge base, including regulatory bodies, professional organizations, and educational institutions.
+**Trusted Financial Sources** - Various authoritative sources that provide the foundation for our knowledge base, including regulatory bodies, professional organizations, and educational institutions.

 ### Technical Infrastructure
 - [Mistral AI](https://mistral.ai/) for the powerful Mistral-7b language model